carlssonnp/test-another-remote-/simulations/setup/README.md

 18. Set up Pivotal Tracker.
 Ask Justin Hou for access.

 19. Get access to the [BI Hackpad](https://businessintelligence.hackpad.com).
-Ask Justin Hou and/or Will Wolfson.
+Ask Will Wolfson.
+Also get access to the [Analytics Hackpad](avantdatascience.hackpad.com).
+Ask Justin Hou.

 20. Clone our Ruby app, [avant-basic](github.com/avantcredit/avant-basic) to your computer.
 Ask your Gaurdian for a copy of the `config/database.yml` file (this is different than the one for avant-analytics).
 Edit the `database.yml` to reflect your username rather than that of your Gaurdian.